 Morgan is the first to serve as RHA’s Director of Finance—a role that was previously combined with the duties of the Director of Advocacy and Administration.
 Her responsibilities include chairing the funding board committee, overseeing approved budgets, maintaining records, and giving reports on all RHA financial transactions, including purchases that are made by cabinet members and bill authors.

-Born and raised in Huntsville, Alabama, Morgan Crump moved to Fort Collins to pursue a degree in Fish, Wildlife, & Conservation with minors in Environmental Affairs and Environmental Policy.
+Born and raised in Huntsville, Alabama, sophomore Morgan Crump moved to Fort Collins to pursue a degree in Fish, Wildlife, & Conservation with minors in Environmental Affairs and Environmental Policy.
 As an analytical achiever with a passion for world-changing, she has high hopes in using her fields of study to better the realm of environmental law.
 Morgan began her journey in RHA last year as a second-semester senator representing Academic Village.
 She now hopes to use her leadership position to emphasize connections and grow as a person by learning from her peers.

 Morgan’s vast array of talents include crafting and repurposing new things out of the old, petting strangers’ dogs, hiking, reading and sporting authentic 90’s fashion better than most people.
 If there was one fictional character Morgan would want to be, she would pick Jo from Little Women.

 Contact Morgan at email@example.com

 NACURH Communications Coordinator

 As the NACURH Communications Coordinator, George represents CSU to other higher education institutions across the country who are members of the National Association of College and University Residence Halls.
 Coordinating trips to annually-held regional and national level conferences, overseeing the groups of student leaders who attend them, and preparing recognition pieces called “bids” are just a few of George’s primary duties within this role.